-If your home has the Nest Thermostat you probably read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home is running on the Nest Thermostat you probably read about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.

 For more detailed information, visit Nest Support page.
-For a more basic overview, keep on reading:
+For a more basic summary, keep on reading:

 - the thermostat’s animations are slower than usual

 - the thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is black and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

 If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.